Royal C. Peabody Estate

 Royal C. Peabody Estate, also known as Wikiosco ("Home of Beautiful Waters"), is a historic lakefront estate located at Lake George, Warren County, New York.

+History

 It was built about 1905 and is a 2 1/2-story, asymmetrical Tudor Revival–style summer residence.
 It is a stuccoed frame structure above a raised basement and first story sheathed in rough-cut granite.
-It was originally built for Royal C. Peabody the founder of Brooklyn Edison now part of Con Edison.
+It was originally built for Royal C. Peabody, the founder of Brooklyn Edison, now part of Con Edison.
+He died there on September 16, 1917.

 It was added to the National Register of Historic Places in 1984.